José Jiménez (activist): Biography

-Lincoln Park urban removal
+Lincoln Park urban renewal

 During the 1960s, the city continued its urban renewal program.
 Puerto Ricans had been displaced into Lincoln Park from other developing areas, but the city began to eye that neighborhood for redevelopment.
 City planners argued that Lincoln Park should be renovated as an inner-city suburb, in order to attract professionals and increase tax revenues, and to profit from housing turnover as lower standard properties were redeveloped.

 Lincoln Park was next to Lake Michigan and near downtown; it became a successful showcase for urban living for upper classes.
 It is now ranked as one of the richest neighborhoods in the world.
 Neighborhood associations, such as the Lincoln Park Conservation Association, never consulted with the poor residents.
-These neighborhood associations assisted Mayor Daley by changing zoning laws, calling for building inspectors to pressure small owners into selling, and assisting real-estate agents and bankers with neighborhood housing group tours.
+These neighborhood associations assisted Mayor Richard J. Daley by changing zoning laws, calling for building inspectors to pressure small owners into selling, and assisting real-estate agents and bankers with neighborhood housing group tours.

 The bankers, building inspectors, and real-estate agents who supported Daley's master plan for Chicago were caught illegally redlining.
 They were still successful in keeping African Americans largely in housing south of North Avenue.
 Latinos needing less expensive housing moved north to Lakeview or west to Wicker Park and Humboldt Park.
 Whites moved further northwest and north.
 Court rulings that overturned some of the redlining came too late for most poorer families, who sometimes had to leave their homes in the Lakeview, Wicker Park and Humboldt Park neighborhoods.
-Jimenez and his family were forced to move often, and he attended four different elementary schools during this period.
+Jiménez and his family were forced to move often, and he attended four different elementary schools during this period.

-When the Young Lords were a street gang, they respected and looked for guidance from major African-American gangs such as the Egyptian Cobras and the Almighty Vice Lord Nation, as well as the Black P. Stones.
+When the Young Lords was a street gang, they respected and looked for guidance from major African American gangs such as the Egyptian Cobras and the Almighty Vice Lord Nation, as well as the Black P. Stones.
 The latter was a large, new group from the urban-renewal-designated area of 63rd Street.